surt91/ACthulhuADay/readme.md

 ![Example images of Cthulhu](extra/banner.png)

+This bot uses Stable Diffusion to tweet a picture of Cthulhu (or one of his friends) each day until the great old one rises.
+Follow [@ACthulhuADay](https://twitter.com/ACthulhuADay).

 ## :gear: Setup

 We use the the `diffusers` library from huggingface to download the models released by Stable Diffusion.